Skip to content

 Customer Choice

-If you’re a residential or small business customer that pays Time-of-Use (TOU) electricity prices, you can now choose to switch to Tiered prices.
+If you’re a residential or small business customer who pays Time-of-Use (TOU) electricity prices, you can now choose to switch to Tiered or Ultra-Low Overnight prices.
 If you want to continue paying TOU prices, no action is required.

 Watch an Ontario Energy Board video about choosing your electricity rate plan